 After harvesting my potatoes I like to bring them into our garage and carefully spread them out on a table for a few days to allow the dirt on them to dry.
 I then very gently brush off any remaining dirt by simply rolling the potatoes in my hand.
 I then let them sit in the dark garage for a few more days to allow the skins to “harden” for long term storage.
 Be sure that you do not leave the potatoes outside in the sun to harden.
 Sunlight (or any light for that matter) will cause your potatoes to go green.
 The only way to prevent this is to keep them out of the light (even the artificial light of your garage)

 After hardening (some times up to 10 days) I usually sort my potatoes by size, small medium and large.
 While I’m doing that I look carefully at each potato looking for any damage or “bad” spots on the potatoes.
 Any potatoes that are sub par go right into the fridge to be used up right way.
 All the good potatoes get stored by size in an airy crate or basket.
-The small potatoes are used for roasts, stews and other recipes where the potatoes don’t need to be peeled (we try to use these up fairly quickly as the longer they store the tougher the skins get and peeling a little potato is a pain in the neck!!)
+The small potatoes are used for roasts, stews and other recipes where the potatoes don’t need to be peeled.
+We try to use these up fairly quickly as the longer they store the tougher the skins get and peeling a little potato is a pain in the neck!!
 The medium sized potatoes are used for mashed potatoes and in casseroles.
 We save the big potatoes for baking and for homemade French fries!!

 Under those perfect conditions potatoes could last all winter, but more likely they will store around 3 or 4 months.
-So for us that means once most of the fresh produce is gone from the garden in the late fall we get busy eating potatoes.
+For us that means once most of the fresh produce is gone from the garden in the late fall we get busy eating potatoes.
 We are sure to check every time we get potatoes and take any that may be going bad or sprouting first.
-With a little bit of management we are usually finishing up the last of our potatoes around the end of January each year.
+With a little bit of management we are usually finishing up the last of our potatoes around the end of March each year.